 - Icons pointing to your social networks to encourage sharing.

-- An email capture form to generate leads (potential customers).
+- An opt-in form to generate leads (potential customers).

-- A design in accordance with your graphic charter (logo, font, colours etc.).
+- A design in accordance with your style guide (logo, font, colors, etc.).

-- A remarkable call to action button.
-This can be, for example, a “Subscribe” button, leading to the newsletter.
+- A visible call to action button.
+This can be, for example, a “Subscribe” button to your newsletter.

-Now, I suggest we move on to the test phase.
+Now, let’s move on to the test phase.

-As you can imagine, there are hundreds of plugin to create a page for a site under construction.
+As you can imagine, there are hundreds of plugins to create a page for a site under construction.

-Alex and I have chosen to introduce you to ten of them.
+With Alex, we’ve chosen to present ten of them.
 I first conducted research to group together the most recurring ones.
 Then, I made a second selection based on 2 criteria: